19vietthanh/Computer-connection-testing-and-management-system/README.md

 A project implemented using J2EE technology on a computer connection testing and management system.
-There is a combination of Servlet, jsb, MySQL database through jdbc
+There is a combination of Servlet, jsp, MySQL database through jdbc.

 Setting :
 	JDK: 1.8,